eikek/tus4s/README.md

 - *core* provides some core structures for supporting the tus protocol
 - *fs* provides a backend for storing files on the local file system
+- *pg* provides a backend for storing files in a PostgreSQL database using the large object feature
 - *http4s* depends on `http4s-dsl` to implement the tus protocol as server `HttpRoutes` value that you can mount in your endpoint hierarchy